Sterling near 3-1/2 yr high vs euro on Greece worries

 By Nia Williams

-LONDON, May 8 Sterling hovered within sight of a 3-1/2 year peak against the euro on Tuesday as election results in Greece and France cast doubt on the durability of austerity plans aimed at tackling the euro zone debt crisis.
+LONDON, May 8 Sterling hovered within sight of a 3-1/2 year peak against the euro on Tuesday as political uncertainty in Greece cast doubt on the viability of austerity plans aimed at tackling the euro zone debt crisis.

-Strategists said the pound could extend gains in the near term if politicians in Greece failed to form a new government following a shock election result that left questions over the country's ability to avert bankruptcy and stick with the common currency.
+Strategists said the pound could extend gains in the near-term if politicians failed to form a new Greek government following a shock election result that called into question the terms of the country's international bailout.

-But the pound fell against the dollar, dragged down as the political uncertainty in the euro zone encouraged investors to shun riskier assets in favour of the safe-haven U.S. currency.

-Sterling may also come under pressure if debt contagion and economic slowdown in the euro zone started to affect the UK economy and fuel speculation the Bank of England could extend its asset purchase programme to boost growth.
+But sterling may come under pressure if debt contagion and economic slowdown in the euro zone started to affect the UK economy and fuel speculation the Bank of England could extend its asset purchase programme to boost growth.

+The euro was last steady on the day against sterling at 80.63 pence.
+It hit a trough of 80.37 pence on Monday following the Greek election, its lowest level since November 2008.
+Traders said they would be looking to sell any rallies in the euro towards 81 pence.

 "Our view is that euro/sterling will move very gradually to the downside, but the more acute the problems are in Europe the more likely it is we are going to see a negative impact on the UK economy as well," said Lee Hardman, currency economist at Bank of Tokyo-Mitsubishi.

-Traders said they would look to sell any rallies in the euro towards 81 pence, and most expect it will break below 80 pence.

-Aside from developments in the euro zone, focus for the pound will centre on a Bank of England policy decision on Thursday.

-The BoE is expected to keep interest rates on hold and the quantitative easing total at 325 billion pounds.
-Although the UK is in recession, market players expect persistently high inflation to prevent the bank from easing policy further for now.
+The BoE is expected to keep interest rates on hold and the quantitative easing total at 325 billion when it meets later this week.
+Although the UK is in recession, market players expect the risks associated with persistently sticky inflation to prevent the bank easing policy further for now.

 Quantitative easing, which involves printing money to stimulate growth, tends to weigh on a currency and sterling could come under pressure if market players start to bet policymakers will restart the programme in coming months.